Difference Between Apache Hive and Apache HBase

 Apache HBase is an open source NoSQL database that provides real-time, read and write access to large datasets.
 NoSQL is non-relational database.
 Apache HBase is distributed column-oriented database that runs on top of Hadoop Distributed File System (HDFS).
 So, HBase brings benefits of NoSQL to Hadoop.
 Apache HBase provides random access capabilities of data present in HDFS.
 It leverages the fault tolerance provided by the HDFS.
 The user can store the data in HDFS either directly or through HBase.

-Head to Head Comparison Between Apache Hive vs Apache HBase (Infographics)
+Head to Head Comparison Between Apache Hive and Apache HBase (Infographics)

-Key Differences – Apache Hive vs Apache HBase
+Key Differences between Apache Hive and Apache HBase

 Below are the lists of points, describe the key differences between Apache Hive and Apache HBase:

 - Apache HBase is a database while Apache Hive is a database engine.